-To demonstrate that BYOL is not robust to additional losses for deep clustering tasks, we integrate CC~\citep{li2021contrastive} and PCL~\citep{li2020prototypical} into BYOL; the results in Table~\ref{tab:ablation_study} show that both of them compromise clustering performance and become unstable.
-This is because CC contrasts the cluster probability not helpful for representation learning, and the representations of PCL would collapse without negative examples; see Fig.~\ref{fig:pcl_moco_and_byol} for detailed analysis.
-For fair comparisons of the self-supervised learning framework, we integrate our ProtoCL into CC by replacing the cluster head with our ProtoCL on the representations while keeping other official hyper-parameters unchanged.
-Although class collision issue remains, the significant improvements over CC on both datasets suggest that class-level contrastive loss over representations of cluster centers is better than the one over cluster probabilities and ProtoCL can be generalized to other self-supervised learning frameworks.
+\textbf{Ablation study of self-supervised learning framework.}\quad To alleviate the bias of self-supervised learning framework, we conduct experiments in two folds.
+First, we integrate CC~\cite{li2021contrastive} and PCL~\cite{li2020prototypical} into BYOL; the results in Table~\ref{tab:ablation_study} show that both of them compromise clustering performance and become unstable.
+This is because CC contrasts the cluster probability not helpful for representation learning, and PCL would collapse without negative examples; see supplemental Fig.~\ref{fig:pcl_moco_and_byol} for detailed analysis.
+We emphasize that BYOL has addressed the class collision issue.
+Instead, this paper proposes the \methodname with \lossname to scatter the prototypes by maximizing inter-cluster distance and positive sampling to improve within-cluster compactness.
+Second, we replace the cluster head of CC with our \lossname on the representations while keeping other hyper-parameters unchanged.
+Although class collision issue remains, the significant improvements over CC on both datasets suggest that 1) \lossname over representation prototypes is better than the one over cluster probabilities, and 2) \lossname can be generalized to other self-supervised learning frameworks.

-\textbf{Qualitative ablation study.}\quad Fig.~\ref{fig:clustering_quality_ablation} visualizes the distribution of representations learned from MoCo v2, BYOL, \methodname w/o ProtoCL, and \methodname.
-The representations from MoCo v2 are mixed up at the center due to the class collision issue.
-The rest can reduce this phenomenon where NCC w/o ProtoCL produces more compact clusters than BYOL, and \methodname further maintains distinct borders between different clusters.
-In addition, we also visualize the training and clustering results of BYOL and NCC in Fig.~\ref{fig:training_vis_clusters}, demonstrating that NCC can produce more uniform representations, more balanced clusters, and better clustering performance than BYOL.

-\textbf{Additional ablation studies.}\quad To explore the influences of different hyper-parameters in \methodname, we perform the following ablation studies: 1) performing k-means clustering for every $r$ epochs in Fig.~\ref{fig:reassign}; 2) $\sigma$ in positive sampling in Fig.~\ref{fig:positive_sampling_lambda}; 3) $\lambda_{\mathrm{pcl}}$ for ProtoCL in Fig.~\ref{fig:loss_weight}; 4) predefined number of clusters $K$ in Fig.~\ref{fig:overclustering}; 5) projection dimension for self-supervised learning in Fig.~\ref{fig:feat_dim}; 6) data augmentation in Fig.~\ref{fig:data_augmentation} for self-supervised learning; and 7) different ResNet architectures in Table~\ref{tab:resnet_ablation}.
-All ablation study results verify that the performance gain of \methodname does not come from backbone, projection dimension, or any other hyper-parameters.
-The results also suggest that \methodname is robust to the choice of hyper-parameters.